sboily/wazo-confgend-driver-followme/README.md

 Confgend driver for Followme
 ============================

-This plugin add a followme driver to xivo-confgend.
+This plugin add a followme driver to wazo-confgend.

-WARNING: Use wazo >= 18.03.
+WARNING: Use wazo >= 20.13.

 To install this plugin: